List of animals of Yellowstone: American bison

 Bison are the largest grazing mammals in Yellowstone National Park.
 They are obligate herbivores, a grazer of grasslands and sedges in the meadows, the foothills, and even the high-elevation, forested plateaus of Yellowstone.
 Bison males, called bulls, can weigh upwards of 1,800 pounds.
 Females (cows) average about 1,300 pounds.
 Both stand approximately six feet tall at the shoulder, and can move with surprising speed to defend their young or when approached too closely by people.
 Bison breed from mid-July to mid-August, and bear one calf in April and May.
 Some wolf predation of bison is documented in Canada and has recently been observed in Yellowstone.
 Bison live an average lifespan of 20–25 years in the wild.

 Yellowstone is the only place in the lower 48 states where a population of wild American bison has persisted since prehistoric times, although fewer than 50 native bison remained there in 1902.
 Fearing extinction, the park imported 21 bison from two privately owned herds, as foundation stock for a bison ranching project that spanned 50 years at the Lamar Buffalo Ranch in Yellowstone's Lamar Valley.
 Activities there included irrigation, hay-feeding, roundups, culling, and predator control, to artificially ensure herd survival.
 By the 1920s, some intermingling of the introduced and wild bison had begun.
 With protection from poaching, the native and transplanted populations increased.
 In 1936, bison were transplanted to historic habitats in the Firehole River and Hayden Valley.
 In 2003, the entire population numbered 1,477.
 Bison were trapped and herds periodically reduced until 1967, when only 397 bison were counted parkwide.
 All bison herd reduction activities were phased out after 1966, again allowing natural ecological processes to determine bison numbers and distribution.
-Presently, the park's bison population is estimated at about 4,000.
+Presently, the park's bison population is estimated at 4,000.

 Bison are nomadic grazers, wandering high on Yellowstone's grassy plateaus in summer.
 Despite their slow gait, bison are surprisingly fast for animals that weigh more than half a ton.
 In winter, they use their large heads like a plow to push aside snow and find winter food.
 In the park interior where snows are deep, they winter in thermally influenced areas and around the geyser basins.
 Bison also move to winter range in the northern part of Yellowstone.